Shenn299/HEIGVD-TWEB-FreasyPoll/README.md

 `FreasyPoll` is a free and easy, interactive online poll.

 A presenter can easily create a poll room, then he will add one or some quesions.
 Each question will always have three possibilities of response but only one is correct.
-The presenter can view the current response sent by the auditors.
+The presenter can view the current responses sent by the auditors.

 The presentation page & the web app are available [here](https://shenn299.github.io/HEIGVD-TWEB-FreasyPoll/)